rjfantusty/blood-donation-record-system/README.md

 JavaScript

 # Installation
-Clone the repository
+Clone the repository.

-Install the dependencies using npm install
+Install the dependencies using `npm install`.

-Start the server using npm start
+Start the server using `npm start`

 Access the application at http://localhost:3000

 Access the application using cloud Database https://blood-donation-record-system-production.up.railway.app/